NFL Rumors: New England Patriots Dynasty Coming To End Amid Feud Between Tom Brady And Bill Belichick

 — Seth Wickersham (@SethWickersham) January 5, 2018

 The report has led to rumors that the Patriots team dominating the NFL since 2001 could be nearing a major transition.
 After the team’s season finale against the New York Jets, some assistant coaches shared a belief that it could be Belichick’s final regular-season game with the team.
 Belichick, famously tight-lipped about everything within the Patriots organization, has given no public indication that he could retire or look for work elsewhere.
-Brady remains focused on his future with the team as well, boasting that he wants to play into his mid 40s.
+Brady remains focused on his future with the team as well, boasting that he wants to play into his mid-40s.